-A Big Bertha was a 43,700-kg (43-ton) howitzer used by the Germans in World War I. Its designer, Gustav Krupp, named the weapon after his wife.
-Big Bertha was more mobile than the previous 420-mm (16.5-in) howitzer; it could be transported to its firing position by tractor.
+Big Bertha was a 48-ton (43,700-kg) howitzer used by the Germans in World War I. Its designer, Gustav Krupp, named the weapon after his wife.
+Big Bertha was more mobile than the previous 16.5-in (420-mm) howitzer; it could be transported to its firing position by tractor.
 Even so, it took its crew of 200 men six hours or more to assemble it.
 Big Bertha was a formidable weapon.
-It could fire a 1,000-kg (2,200-lb) shell a distance of 15 km (9.3 miles).
+It could fire a 2,050-lb (930-kg) shell a distance of 9.3 miles (15 km).
 Big Bertha's first successes were at Liege in Belgium.
 The 12 forts ringing the city were destroyed in three days.
 Why did soldiers keep animals?

-A Most animals that travelled with the army had a job to do.
-Mules, horses, and camels were kept as draft or pack animals to transport heavy supplies.
+A Most animals that traveled with the army had a job to do.
+Mules, horses, and camels were kept as draft or pack